-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States (Government Auditing Standards), the financial statements of the governmental activities, the business-type activities, each major fund, and the aggregate remaining fund information of the City of Maumelle, Arkansas (City), as of and for the year ended December 31, 2023, and the related notes to the financial statements, which collectively comprise City's basic financial statements, and have issued our report thereon dated December 13, 2024.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States (Government Auditing Standards), the financial statements of the governmental activities, the business-type activities, each major fund, and the aggregate remaining fund information of the City of Maumelle, Arkansas (City), as of and for the year ended December 31, 2024, and the related notes to the financial statements, which collectively comprise City's basic financial statements, and have issued our report thereon dated June 26, 2025.
+Our report includes an emphasis of matter paragraph for a change in accounting principle.

-Report on Internal Control over Financial Reporting
+Report on Internal Control Over Financial Reporting